 Although my contributions will principally be in the mechanical, electrical, and software areas of the project, the basic science and goals of your project make it one of the most interesting and potentially important projects I have ever worked on.
 My career-long interest in protein structure problems, from supporting Jane Richardson’s team with the UNC Grip project (1978) to the protein interaction visualization work for GlaxoSmithKline (2007) may help to explain my enthusiasm for my modest role as instrumentation consultant.

-Although our Museum is not directly involved in your project, we are planning to present the basics of PACE technology at an upcoming Engineer’s Day with the title “Evolution as a Tool”.

 Sincerely,

 Peter Reintjes Exhibits Engineer